ionburstcloud/changelog/README.md

 #### ⚙️ Fixes

-- Updated some minor styling issues on our blog page.
+- We've updated some minor styling issues on the blog page.
-- Fixed output and structure of our `ioncli` tutorial.
+- Fixed command outputs and the structure of our `ioncli` tutorial.
-- The IonFS and ioncli install guides now link to the latest release available.
+- The IonFS CLI and ioncli install guides now link to the latest release available.
 - Site-wide grammar and terminology updates for S6 and NKV.

 ### Ionburst Cloud Clients/Integrations